-ORDINANCE NO. 22
+ORDINANCE NO 34

-ORDINANCE GOVERNING ELECTIONS AND ELECTED OFFICERS # 26

-DESIGNATING THEIR TERMS OF OFFICE AND PROVIDING NOTICES OF ELECTION AND VACANCIES.
-ETC.

-COUNCIL RULES OF PROCEDURE, ETC.
+ORDINANCE REPEALING ORDINANCE NO. 26 AND AMENDING ORDINANCE NO. 22; ORDINANCE NO. 22 BEING AN ORDINANCE GOVERNING ELECTIONS AND ELECTED OFFICERS DESIGNATING THEIR TERMS OF OFFICE AND PROVIDING NOTICES OF ELECTION AND VACANCIES, ETC., COUNCIL RULES OF PROCEDURE, ETC.

-BE IT ORDAINED BY THE COMMON COUNCIL OF THE CITY OF PALMERM ALASKA, THAT:
+BE IT ORDAINED BY THE COMMON COUNCIL OF THE CITY OF PAIMER, ALASKA, THAT: ORDINANCE NO. 26 BE HEREBY REPEALED AND ORDINANCE NO. 22 SHALL BE AMENDED AS FOLLOWS:

 Time of General Election.
-Annually, on the first Tuesday of October of each year, a general election shall be held in the City of Palmer for the election of vacant municiple offices and for the determination of such o other matters as may be regularly placed on the ballot.
+Annually, on the first Tuesday of October of each year, a general election shall be held in the City of Palmer for the election of vacant municipal offices and for the determination of such other matters as may be regularly placed on the ballot.